-Placerville Project Study Area (PPSA)
+Project Study Area

 The project area is located in Eldorado County approximately 40 miles east-northeast from the metropolitan area of Sacramento, California.
-The 79,134-acre PPSA is located on the western-facing slopes of the foothills of the Sierra Nevada Mountain range, is bisected, in an west-to-east direction, by Highway 50 with the City of Placerville, and surrounding urban development, in the southwest portion.
+The 79,134-acre project area is located on the western-facing slopes of the foothills of the Sierra Nevada Mountain range, is bisected, in an west-to-east direction, by Highway 50 with the City of Placerville, and surrounding urban development, in the southwest portion.

-Figure 1 shows the project study area, outlined in yellow, against a Google Earth Satellite image ("GESI") along with the roads in the general project location.
-The Placerville Project Study Area ("PPSA") is comprised of 79,134 acres, large enough to enable TSS Consultants to examine conditions in areas on the perimeter of the PPSA that would be reasonable pathways for wildfire to approach the interior of the PPSA.
+Figure 1 shows the project study area against a Google Earth Satellite image ("GESI"), along with the roads, in the general project location.
+The Project Study Area itself ("PSA") is comprised of 79,134 acres and is large enough to enable TSS Consultants to examine conditions in areas on the perimeter of the PSA that would support their use as reasonable pathways for wildfire to approach the interior of the PSA.

 Figure 1.
-The Project Study Area addressed in the analysis.
+The Project Study Area addressed in this analysis.